Herring-UGAECSE-2920-S23/Deliverable1_s23/Deliverables/deliverable9.md

 ## PCB Schematic (D)
 Your team will need to updaate the schematic from deliverable 7 with all new circuitry added from the ohmmeter and square wave.

+# DC Voltage Supply (P)
+The DC Voltage supply will need to range from -3.75V to +3.75V.

 # Summary

 In summary, for this week you need to: